FLMNH-MGCL/spesql/docs/docs/fieldguide.md

 Note: Some fields are automatically generated/determined, these fields should <b>not</b> be included in the CSV for batch insertions.
 An example is `recordEnteredBy`, the credentials of the logged in user will be applied for this information.

-To see available countries, please refer to the [Countries](##Countries) section at the end of this file.
+To see available countries, please refer to the [Countries](#Countries) section at the end of this file.

-## Available Specimen Fields:
+## Available Specimen Fields

 (click to view formatting information)